All Episodes

 Are they married?

-I I learned some things there about Elliot Spitzer I didn't know.
+I learned some things there about Elliot Spitzer I didn't know.

 So I guess it's good from that standpoint.

-Here, let's play it again because we owe them a couple of make goods.
+Here, let's play it again because we owe them a couple of make-goods.

 I just feel horrible.

-Not that bad, really.
+It's not that bad, really.

-Eight Eastern on CNN, Parker Spitzer.
+8 Eastern on CNN, Parker Spitzer.

 So there you have it.

-Uh it's either perfectly fine commercial.
+It's either perfectly fine commercial.

-So here one more time.
+Here, one more time.

-Parker Spitzer, eight Eastern on CNN.
+Parker Spitzer, 8 Eastern on CNN.

-Okay, now I want to go Back to something we were discussing earlier today, and that is Obama and his minions pressuring the Chamber of Commerce to release their donor list.
+Okay, now I want to go back to something we were discussing earlier today, and that is Obama and his minions pressuring the Chamber of Commerce to release their donor list, claiming that foreign money is influencing the chamber.

 Foreign money finding its way into the American political process.

-It's a 501 C4.
+It's a 501c4.

 And by definition, it is designed to promote education, civil discourse, and activism focusing on protecting core founding principles of the United States.